Hair Loss Causes

 - Some people see hair loss after weight loss of more than 15 pounds.
 The hair loss often appears 3 to 6 months after losing the weight.
 Hair usually regrows on its own.

 - Because eating disorders can negatively affect one’s overall health, hair health is also affected.
 Anorexia and Bulimia, for instance, often cause calorie or protein deficiencies which force the body to save protein by shifting growing hairs into the resting phase.
 This type of hair loss is slow and not noticeable until almost half the hair is lost.
 Combing, brushing and washing the hair may accelerate and increase loss.

 - Malnutrition including too much or too little of certain vitamins and nutrients can affect your hair growth.
-For instance, a lack of protein or iron can lead to hair loss as well as an excess of vitamin A. Malnutrition needs to be of a fairly severe degree to result in significant hair loss.
+For instance, a lack of protein or iron can lead to hair loss as well as an excess of vitamin A. Malnutrition needs to be fairly severe to result in significant hair loss.